1st view of the land below

 For experienced hikers, the chain section is manageable with careful footwork.
 It is not technical climbing, but it is exposed and requires confidence on uneven terrain.
 If you are not comfortable with scrambling, Nyoho is not suitable for you.

-Primarily because of access — the 4WD-only road deters most day visitors, and the trail’s remoteness means it doesn’t appear on standard tourist maps or bus route guides.
-This is part of what makes it special.
+Mainly access — the trailhead sits at the end of a long road beyond the bus network, and Nyoho doesn’t appear on standard tourist maps or bus-route guides.
+That obscurity is part of what makes it special.